 We provide for federal and state income taxes currently payable, as well as those deferred resulting from temporary differences between reporting income and expenses for financial statement purposes versus income tax purposes.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between carrying amount of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes and are measured using the enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recoverable.
-The effect of the change in the tax rate, if it occurs, will be recognized as income or expense in the period of the enacted change in tax rate.
+The effect of the change in the tax rate is recognized as income or expense in the period of the enacted change in tax rate.
 A valuation allowance is established, when necessary, to reduce deferred income tax assets to the amount that is more-likely-than-not to be realized.
-The Company expects a reduction in its effective tax rates for 2018 and beyond, as a result of the provisions of the 2017 Tax Cut and Jobs Act.
+The Company's effective tax rates for 2018 were reduced as a result of the provisions of the 2017 Tax Cut and Jobs Act.

-RESULTS OF OPERATIONS FOR THE THREE MONTHS ENDED MARCH 31, 2018 COMPARED WITH THE THREE MONTHS ENDED MARCH 31, 2017
+RESULTS OF OPERATIONS FOR THE THREE MONTHS ENDED JUNE 30, 2018 COMPARED WITH THE THREE MONTHS ENDED JUNE 30, 2017

-As noted above under "Seasonality and Cyclicality", to date the vast majority of our revenue, and therefore our earnings, was recognized in the fourth quarter of the year.
+As noted above under "Seasonality and Cyclicality", to date the vast majority of our revenue, and therefore our earnings, are usually recognized in the fourth quarter of the year.
 We recognize television revenue as each episode becomes available for delivery or becomes available for broadcast, and for short-form online videos, as the videos are posted to a website for viewing.
-For 2018 and beyond, we will seek to sign sponsorship contracts, and to begin production of series, throughout the year as we did recently with Homeaway for season 2 of Vacation Rental Potential, which should result in more balanced revenue across all quarters of each year over time.
-Additionally, Screen Media's operating results are not generally seasonal and therefore are approximately evenly distributed over its fiscal quarters.
-As a result, in 2018 and thereafter, we expect our revenue and profits to be more evenly distributed among our fiscal quarters, with our fourth quarter revenue and Adjusted EBITDA accounting for a majority of the annual total.
+For 2018 and beyond, we will seek to sign sponsorship contracts, and to begin production of series, throughout the year as we did recently with HomeAway for season 2 of Vacation Rental Potential, and several sponsors for The Fixer, which should result in more balanced revenue across all quarters of each year over time.
+Additionally, Screen Media's operating results are not generally seasonal and therefore are approximately evenly distributed each quarter.
+As a result, in 2018 and thereafter, we expect our revenue and profits to be more evenly distributed among our fiscal quarters, with our fourth quarter revenue and Adjusted EBITDA accounting for the majority of the annual total.